Skip to content

 Proprietary Reverse Mortgages: Flexibility Beyond FHA

-When a traditional HECM doesn’t fit, proprietary reverse mortgages provide private-market solutions designed for real-life scenarios.
+When a traditional HECM doesn’t fit, due to home value, condo approval, or borrower age, proprietary reverse mortgages provide private-market solutions designed for such real-life and unique homeowner scenarios.

 Key Benefits of a Proprietary Reverse Mortgage